Public Member - Governor Appointments (1 Seat); for four year term starting January 1, 2024.

 St Paul, MN 55155-1299

 In accordance with the Minnesota Open Appointments Law, the Secretary of State acts as an administrator in publishing vacancies, receiving applications and recording appointments.
-Applications will be reviewed and appointments made by the appointing authorities; questions about specific vacancies and appointments should be directed to the appointing authority.
+Applications will be reviewed and appointments made by the appointing authorities; questions about specific vacancies and appointments should be directed to the appointing authority or the contact person noted within the application.
 Applications are kept on file for a one-year period.

 LEGISLATIVE-CITIZEN COMMISSION ON MINNESOTA RESOURCES